 What is Ansoff Matrix?

-The Ansoff matrix helps determine the future direction which the business should undertake considering the risks and benefits associated with these each of these strategies - Market Penetration, Product Development, Market Development, Diversification.
-Ansoff matrix basically provides a business with 4 strategies to explore.
+The Ansoff matrix is a framework which helps determine the future direction which the business should undertake considering the risks and benefits associated with these each of these strategies - Market Penetration, Product Development, Market Development, Diversification.
+Ansoff matrix basically provides a business with these 4 strategies to explore.
 Based on market & products scenarios, Ansoff matrix gives strategies which companies can use for business growth and future scope of the company.